Post-Brexit Border solution could take years, says former EU negotiator

 The former EU official was speaking during a visit to Dublin with Lord Francis Maude, the former trade minister in David Cameron’s government, for meetings about Brexit.

-Both men, who now work at consultancy firm Covington, do not envisage a solution to maintain an invisible border being agreed until there is a deal on the future EU-UK trading relationship.
+Both men, who now work at law firm Covington, do not envisage a solution to maintain an invisible border being agreed until there is a deal on the future EU-UK trading relationship.

 They also do not see the UK agreeing to a legal text around the EU’s proposed default “backstop” agreement, which would keep Northern Ireland under EU economic rules in the absence of an alternative plan.